stitchdata/docs/_integration-schemas/quickbooks/v2/purchase_orders.md

         type: "integer"
         description: ""

+      - &linkedtxn
-  - name: "LinkedTxn"
+        name: "LinkedTxn"
         type: "array"
         description: "Details about the transactions associated with the purchase order."
         subattributes:
           - name: "TxnId"
             type: "string"
             description: "The ID of the bill associated with the purchase order."
             foreign-key-id: "bill-id"

           - name: "TxnLineId"
             type: "string"
             description: ""

           - name: "TxnType"
             type: "string"
             description: "This will be `Bill`."

+  - *linkedtxn*

   - name: "Memo"
     type: "string"